gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Linking a Mixed C++ & Ada Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Usually the linker of the C++ development system must be used to link mixed applications because most C++ systems will resolve elaboration issues (such as calling constructors on global class instances) transparently during the link phase.
+Usually the linker, of the C++ development system must be used to link mixed applications because most C++ systems resolve elaboration issues (such as calling constructors on global class instances) transparently during the link phase.
 GNAT has been adapted to ease the use of a foreign linker for the last phase.
-Three cases can be
-considered:
+We consider three cases:

 * Using GNAT and G++ (GNU C++ compiler) from the same GCC installation:
-  The C++ linker can simply be called by using the C++ specific driver called ``g++``.
+  You can call the C++ linker by using the C++ specific driver called ``g++``.

-  Note that if the C++ code uses inline functions, you will need to compile your C++ code with the :switch:`-fkeep-inline-functions` switch in order to provide an existing function implementation that the Ada code can link with.
+  If the C++ code uses inline functions that you plan to call from Ada, you need to compile your C++ code with the :switch:`-fkeep-inline-functions` so ``g++`` doesn't delete these functions.

   .. code-block:: sh